Austria, The Wildschonau Valley

 Schatzberg and Joel Spitze I 4 hrs I Moderate I

-Take the cable car to the top of the Schatzberg Mountain and start the walk at 1.903m to the Joel Spitze.
+Take the cable car (closed for summer 2017) to the top (accessible by car or foot) of the Schatzberg Mountain and start the walk at 1.903m to the Joel Spitze.
 Enjoy fantastic views on the way into the Alpbach and Inn Valleys.
 Make a stop on the Joel peak at 1964m to enjoy the peace and take.
 Return to the Schatzberg via the Gern Alm and take a refreshment break at the end of the walk in the Schatzberg Alm.

 (Option 2: 3 hrs easy Family walk around the Thierbach Kogl).